shoebsmk/shoebsmk/ReadMe.md

+👨🏻‍💻 About Me

 - 👋 Hi, I’m @shoebsmk
+- 👨🏻‍💻 Pursuing Master's in Computer Science at DePaul University 2
 - 👀 I’m interested in coding.
+3
 - 🌱 I’m currently learning computer science.
+4
 - 💞️ I’m looking to collaborate on projects
+5
 - 📫 Reach me at mohammedkhancode@gmail.com
 ..
 <!---